-What says I love you more than a home made chocolate treat?
-This dessert is beautiful and simple and tastes like something you order in a high end restaurant.
+What says I love you more than a home made chocolate treat Chocolate Ganache Cake with Raspberries and Almond Cream is beautiful and simple and tastes like something you order in a high end restaurant.
 It takes about 10 minutes to mix up the cake, and less than 30 to bake.
 While it’s baking, you can make the ganache and whip the cream.
 Haven’t ever made ganache?
 It consists of warming the cream and adding chocolate to the warm cream.
 Yup.
 That’s it.

 After the cake is cooked and cooled, it can be glazed and set aside for later.